 A Deductible is an amount of money paid once per Plan Year by the Covered Person before any Covered Expenses are paid by this Plan.
-A Deductible applies to each Covered Person.
+A Deductible applies to each Covered Person up to a family Deductible limit.
 When a new Plan Year begins, a new Deductible must be satisfied.